 Well, my fears were well-founded.

-Why, you ask?
 Because Pirates of the Caribbean: Dead Men Tell No Tales is, by a considerable margin, the worst entry in the series.

-I’m not exaggerating about that opening, either.
-With it’s beautiful reprisal of one of At World’s End’s most impactful themes and the sheer emotional weight of what’s going on on-screen, said opening coaxed a single, solitary tear to slide down my left cheek.
-I relaxed a little at that point, thinking that the rest couldn’t possibly be as bad as the majority of reviews — and teaser clips — suggested, but it was, sadly, all downhill from there.
+— but with its beautiful reprisal of one of At World’s End’s most impactful themes and the sheer emotional weight of what’s going on on-screen, said opening coaxed a single, solitary tear to slide down my cheek.
+I relaxed a little at that point, thinking that the rest couldn’t possibly be as bad as the majority of reviews and teaser clips suggested, but it was, sadly, all downhill from there.

 As I feared, Johnny Depp’s Jack Sparrow has devolved even further.
 Already a caricature of his former self in On Stranger Tides, he is, here, a complete and utter cartoon.
 I spent 80% of the movie wondering just who in the hell Depp was playing, because with an incredibly strange new accent and a distinct lack of appreciable wit, it certainly wasn’t Jack Sparrow.

 And then, of course, there’s the soundtrack…